Chiebukar/recognize-player/README.md

 The processed image data was then trained  by hyperparameter tuning it with gridsearchCV to select best model and parameters for training the data.
 The data was used to  train a Support Vector Machine (SVM) model and achieved a 77% score on the test set.

-The saved model and class attributes were then used to build a web app using streamlit and deployed on Heroku (https://recognize-player.herokuapp.com/)
+The saved model and class attributes were then optimize to build a web app that recognizes the players in real time using streamlit and deployed on Heroku (https://recognize-player.herokuapp.com/)

 The app achieves high probabilty in recognizing the aforementioned players in real time.<br>